-Prior to founding Square360, Nancy worked for Munroe Creative Partners as Managing Partner and Creative Director where she was involved in the day-to-day operations of the New York and Connecticut offices, focusing on client relations, supervising staff and producing over $500,000.00 of creative work annually.
+Prior to founding Square360, Nancy worked for Munroe Creative Partners as Managing Partner and Creative Director where she was involved in the day-to-day operations of the New York and Connecticut offices, focusing on client relations and supervising staff.

 With a AA Fashion Design from William Rainey Harper College, a BFA Graphic Design from Tyler School of Art, Temple University, a Certificate of Web Programming, from University of New Hampshire and a Certificate in Digital Media, from New York University, Nancy is constantly striving to keep up with the fast-paced advances of the web world.

-Known to her friends as Martha Stewart's bad ass twin she's always ready to entertain, craft, DIY, build, she spends all her free time creating. oil painting, gardening, cooking, canning, woodworking, pottery, knitting, traveling and motorcycle riding.
+Known to her friends as Martha Stewart's bad ass twin she's always ready to entertain, craft, or build.
+She spends most of her free time creating – oil painting, gardening, cooking, canning, woodworking, pottery, knitting, traveling and motorcycle riding.